dyeoman2/hackathon/docs/FIRECRAWL_SETUP.md

 # Firecrawl Setup Guide

-This guide will help you set up Firecrawl for web scraping and content extraction in the TanStack Start template.
+This guide will help you set up Firecrawl for web scraping and content extraction in the hackathon platform.

 ## Overview